-If you want to use the legacy hd512 layout skip down to the [Legacy \(hd512\)](#) section
+If you want to use the Classic (hd512) layout skip down to the [Classic \(hd512\)](#) section

 Modern (hd1k)

 At this point, use the I command to initialize (reset) the partition table to an empty state.

 You must create a partition for the RomWBW CP/M slices.
 Then create a partition using the N command.
 Importantly: